ReactUnity/core/README.md

 ## Usage

 - Create a canvas and add `ReactUnity` component to it
-- Run `npm init @reactunity` in your Unity project root to create a React project
+- Run `npx @reactunity/create` in your Unity project root to create a React project
 - Run `npm start` from React project
 - Click play in Unity